PabloIbannez/VLMP/docs/Models.rst

 	  - Reference height for sphere placement.
 	  - float
 	  - 0.0
-	* - particleRadius
-	  - Radius of each particle.
-	  - float
-	  -
-	* - numberOfSpheres
-	  - Number of spheres to create.
-	  - int
-	  - 1
 	* - Ktethers
 	  - Spring constant for tether bonds.
 	  - float
 	  - 0.0
-	* - heightTethersThreshold
+	* - heightMean
-	  - Height threshold for adding tethers.
+	  - Mean height for sphere placement.
 	  - float
-	  -
-	* - particleName
-	  - Name or type of the particles making up the sphere.
-	  - str
-	  -
+	  - 0.0
-	* - maxTries
+	* - particleMass
-	  - Maximum number of attempts to place spheres.
+	  - Mass of each particle.
-	  - int
+	  - float
-	  - 100
+	  - 1.0
 	* - particleCharge
 	  - Charge of each particle.
 	  - float
 	  - 0.0
-	* - thetaTethers
-	  - Angle for tether placement.
-	  - float
-	  -
-	* - heightMean
-	  - Mean height for sphere placement.
-	  - float
-	  - 0.0
 	* - heightStd
 	  - Standard deviation of height for sphere placement.
 	  - float
 	  - 0.0
-	* - sphereType
-	  - Type of sphere geometry to use ('icosidodecahedron' or 'icosphere').
-	  - str
-	  - icosidodecahedron
-	* - particleMass
+	* - particleRadius
-	  - Mass of each particle.
+	  - Radius of each particle.
 	  - float
+	  -
+	* - thetaTethers
+	  - Angle for tether placement.
+	  - float
-	  - 1.0
+	  -

 Example: